CONGREGATION HISTORY

 ON THE WEB

 In the Spring of 1998, we made public our first website, dedicated to our late elder, Miley Dove.
-We have retained a worldwide web presence since winter of 2007 when the website (www.lytlechurchofchrist.com) was shut down because the man who had maintained the site all those years, moved to worship elsewhere.
+We have retained a worldwide web presence since the winter of 2007 when the website (www.lytlechurchofchrist.com) was shut down because the man who had maintained the site all those years, moved to worship elsewhere.
 A new church website was reintroduced in Spring of 2008 when lytlechurchofchrist.110mb.com (hosted by a free service) was started by Bro.
 Mitch Watkins.
 And finally in May of 2012 Bro.
 Mitch Watkins published the current website (lytlechurchofchrist.org).
 In March of 2014 Bro.
 Mitch Watkins published a new blog-style website to mirror this one at lytletxcoc.wordpress.com.
 Though the Wordpress blog website still exists, updates were discontinued in September 2016.
-During the Covid-19 pandemic of early 2020, a Facebook page was published in late March (www.facebook.com/Lytle-Church-Of-Christ) to compliment the website.
+During the Covid-19 pandemic of early 2020, a Facebook page was published in late March (www.facebook.com/Lytle-Church-Of-Christ) to compliment the website and is now only sporadically maintained (posted to) .

 HIGH TECH &